SocketMeister

 using SocketMeister;

-var client = new SocketClient(
+var client = new SocketClient(endpoints, EnableCompression: true, friendlyName: "QuickStartClient");

-client.ConnectionStatusChanged += (s, a) =>
+client.ConnectionStatusChanged += (s, e) =>

 // Send a request and wait for reply

-var reply = client.SendRequest(new object[] { "Ping" });
+byte[] reply = client.SendMessage(new object[] { "Ping" }, TimeoutMilliseconds: 5000);

-Console.WriteLine($"Server replied: {System.Text.Encoding.UTF8.GetString(reply)}");
+Console.WriteLine($"Server replied: {Encoding.UTF8.GetString(reply)}");

 Next Steps